realworldocaml/book/en/06-variants.md

 In addition to the ordinary variants we've seen so far, OCaml also supports so-called _polymorphic variants_.
-As we'll see, polymorphic variants are more flexible and syntactically more lightweight than ordinary variants, but that extra power comes at a cost.
-But before we discuss when and where you'd use polymorphic variants, let's learn the basic mechanics.
+As we'll see, polymorphic variants are more flexible and syntactically more lightweight than ordinary variants, but that extra power comes at a cost, as we'll see.

 Syntactically, polymorphic variants are distinguished from ordinary variants by the leading backtick.
 Pleasantly enough, you can create a